-- (c) subject to Section 4.6 hereof, pay the Executive the Accrued Reimbursable Expenses; - (d) pay the Executive the Accrued Benefits, together with any benefits required to be paid or provided under applicable law; - (e) pay the Executive any Accrued Incentive Bonus; plus a pro-rated portion of the Incentive Bonus based on the actual length of service during the fiscal year of termination and the target amount of such Incentive Bonus previously established by the Compensation Committee for that fiscal year, payable in lump sum within sixty (60) days after Executive's date of termination; - (f) pay the Executive severance of [CEO: two and one-half (2.5) / NEO: two (2.0)] times Executive's Annual Base Salary in effect immediately prior to the time such termination occurs plus the greater of (x) one and one-half (1.5) times the targeted Incentive Bonus immediately prior to the time such termination occurs or (y) one and one-half (1.5) times the average actual Incentive Bonus for the previous three (3) years, whichever is greater, in lump sum within sixty (60) days after Executive's date of termination; - (g) should Executive timely elect continued group health insurance coverage in accordance with the provisions of COBRA, the Company shall pay the premium amount for such continued group health insurance coverage for Executive and Executive's eligible dependents for the first [CEO: thirty (30) / NEO: twenty-four (24)] months of such coverage in accordance with the COBRA regulations.
+(c) subject to Section 4.6 hereof, pay the Executive the Accrued Reimbursable Expenses;

+(d) pay the Executive the Accrued Benefits, together with any benefits required to be paid or provided under applicable law;

+(e) pay the Executive any Accrued Incentive Bonus; plus a pro-rated portion of the Incentive Bonus based on the actual length of service during the fiscal year of termination and the target amount of such Incentive Bonus previously established by the Compensation Committee for that fiscal year, payable in lump sum within sixty (60) days after Executive's date of termination;

+(f) pay the Executive severance of [CEO: two and one-half (2.5) / NEO: two (2.0)] times Executive's Annual Base Salary in effect immediately prior to the time such termination occurs plus the greater of (x) one and one-half (1.5) times the targeted Incentive Bonus immediately prior to the time such termination occurs or (y) one and one-half (1.5) times the average actual Incentive Bonus for the previous three (3) years, whichever is greater, in lump sum within sixty (60) days after Executive's date of termination;

+(g) should Executive timely elect continued group health insurance coverage in accordance with the provisions of COBRA, the Company shall pay the premium amount for such continued group health insurance coverage for Executive and Executive's eligible dependents for the first [CEO: thirty (30) / NEO: twenty-four (24)] months of such coverage in accordance with the COBRA regulations.
 At the end of that [CEO: thirty (30) / NEO: twenty-four (24)] month period, Executive shall be fully responsible for direct payment of the premium amount for continued group health insurance coverage under COBRA without any further notice from the Company.
-In addition, the Company shall no longer be required to pay such monthly premium amount if during the applicable [CEO: thirty (30) / NEO: twenty-four (24)] month period Executive becomes eligible for paid health insurance through other employment, and Employee agrees to promptly provide the Company notice in the event of such coverage eligibility; and - (h) the Executive shall have the right to exercise vested options and warrants in accordance with Section 4.1(f).
+In addition, the Company shall no longer be required to pay such monthly premium amount if during the applicable [CEO: thirty (30) / NEO: twenty-four (24)] month period Executive becomes eligible for paid health insurance through other employment, and Employee agrees to promptly provide the Company notice in the event of such coverage eligibility; and

+(h) the Executive shall have the right to exercise vested options and warrants in accordance with Section 4.1(f).

 4.5 RELEASE.
-Notwithstanding any provision herein to the contrary, the Company may require that, prior to payment of any amount or provision of any benefit pursuant to subsection (f) or (g) of Sections 4.3 and 4.4, Executive shall have executed, on or prior to the Release Expiration Date, a customary general release in favor of the Company in the form attached hereto as Exhibit A, and any waiting periods contained in such release shall have expired.
+Notwithstanding any provision herein to the contrary, the Company may require that, prior to payment 2.8.
+The chairman of any amount or provision of such meeting shall direct that any benefit pursuant to subsection (f) or (g) of Sections 4.3 and 4.4, Executive shall have executed, on or prior to business not properly brought before the Release Expiration Date, a customary general release in favor of the Company in the form attached hereto as Exhibit A, and any waiting periods contained in such release shall have expired.
 To the extent that the Company requires execution of such release, the Company shall deliver such release to Executive within five (5) business days following the termination of Executive's employment hereunder.
-In the event that (a) Executive fails to execute such release on or prior to the Release Expiration Date, Executive shall not be entitled to any payments or benefits pursuant to subsections (f) or (g) of Sections 4.3 and 4.4 and (b) the terms of such release are such that the permissible period for executing such release spans two tax years, then any payments or benefits pursuant to Sections 4.3 and 4.4 shall commence in the second of the two tax years.
+In the event that (a) Executive fails to execute such release on or prior to the Release Expiration Date, Executive meeting shall not be considered.